tonykero/Metasm/README.md

 [![license](https://img.shields.io/github/license/tonykero/Metasm.svg?style=flat-square)](https://github.com/tonykero/Metasm/blob/master/LICENSE)

-Metasm is a very basic interpreted language, indeed, it fits in 16 instructions.
+Metasm is a very basic interpreted language, it fits in 16 instructions.

 Though it is also an interpreter and a library, written in C++.

 # Overview

-This project is firstly made to be used with [Moe](https://github.com/tonykero/Moe), but as i write it in an almost generic way i found legitimate to create a repository for it
+This project is firstly made to be used with [Moe](https://github.com/tonykero/Moe), but since i'm writing Moe and Metasm in a generic way, i found legitimate to create a repository for each.

-There is only 1 class for the moment, and 2 main functions to remember
+There is only 1 class for the moment, and 2 main functions to remember.

 ```cpp
 #include <Metasm.hpp>